-a.
-General fund is the general operating fund of the District.
-It is used to account for all financial resources except those required to be accounted for in another fund.
+- a.
+A General fund is the general operating fund of the District.
+It is used to account for all financial resources except those required to be accounted for in another fund. - b.
+A Capital Fund is maintained for the District, in which expenditures for property, plant, and equipment financed by debt is contained, as is the related debt issued and outstanding.